-As summer comes to an end and fall is upon us, golf remains in full swing.
+As fall marches on, golf remains in full swing.
 The thrill of competition is only part of the reason golfers love their game; the fresh air and gorgeous natural surroundings add to the appeal.
 So if you love the game, check out these ten courses because they are regarded as some of the best and most beautiful in the United States.

 Mukul Resort & Spa – Playa Manzanillo, Guacalito de La Isla, Nicaragua